NadarMirudhula/ML-House-Price-Prediction-System/README.md

 In this project we have used various regression algorithms to predict the price of house the dataset used for house prediction is related the house price system in USA

 ## Dataset
-The data.csv file in the repository is used to predict the House price
+<p>The data.csv file in the repository is used to predict the House price.</p>
+<p>For implementation of regression algorithms we have used all the attributes in the dataset to predict the price value.</p>

 ## Implementation
 We have used 4 regression algorithms for prediction